-Role and Responsibilities of the Board Member
+Role of the Individual Board Member

-Your specific role as a Board member will depend on the role of the Board to which you have been appointed and the capacity in which you have been appointed, but will normally cover a number of general duties and responsibilities.
+Your specific role as a board member will depend on the role of the Board to which you have been appointed and the capacity in which you have been appointed, but will normally cover a number of general duties and responsibilities.

-Individual Board members should act in accordance with the responsibilities of the Board as a whole and comply at all times with the Code of Conduct adopted by the public body and with the rules relating to the use of public funds and to conflicts of interest.
-In this context 'public funds' means not only any funds provided to the public body by the Scottish Ministers but also any other funds falling within the stewardship of the public body, including trading and investment income, gifts, bequests and donations.
-General guidance on Board members' responsibilities will be summarised in their letter of appointment.
+Individual board members should act in accordance with the role of the Board as a whole and comply at all times with the Code of Conduct adopted by the public body and with the rules relating to the use of public funds and to conflicts of interest.
+In this context "public funds" means not only any funds provided to the public body by the Scottish Ministers or the Scottish Parliament but also any other funds falling within the stewardship of the public body, including trading and investment income, gifts, bequests and donations.
+General guidance on board members' roles will be summarised in their letter of appointment.